NVIDIA/OpenSeq2Seq/html/_sources/speech-synthesis/tacotron-2.rst.txt

 residual results in a final spectrogram that is used to generate speech using Griffin-Lim.

+If using the default both mode, the final mel spectrogram is sent through additional convolutional layers to learn a mapping from the log mel spectrogram to a magnitude spectrogram.
+The learned magnitude spectrogram is then sent through Griffin-Lim.

 Training
 ~~~~~~~~~
 The model is trained with ADAM with an initial learning rate of 1e-3 with an